Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 1. Copy and paste the code below to the **top** of the default Yomichan template code:

-    ??? quote "Click here to show the template code to copy."
+    ??? example "Click here to show the template code to copy."

         ```handlebars
         {% filter indent(width=8) -%}